avatorl/TabularEditor/ai-assistant/README.md

-# Open AI assistant for Tabular Editor
+# AI assistant for Tabular Editor

 C# scripts for Tabular Editor: